hotsh/rstat.us/README.md

 For performance reasons, we're currently compressing our stylesheets and javascripts, as well as embedding what images we can.
 To compile Coffeescript (.coffee) or Sassy CSS (.scss) files for the site to use, use the following rake task:

     $ rake assets:compile

+Note: You need to have the CoffeeScript binary installed on your system for this to work.
+There's an Ubuntu package available [here](http://opinionated-programmer.com/2010/12/installing-coffeescript-on-debian-or-ubuntu/); everyone else will have to ask your friendly neighborhood Google.

 Running your own node
 ---------------------